 As a charitable community benefit society, we need to ensure we prioritise those who have a housing need and disabled and chronically sick people who need rehousing.
 Following the assessment of your housing application, you will be placed into one of four priority bands depending on your level of need.

 Gentoo, along with other landlords, advertise properties using HomeHunt.
-The advertising cycle runs from 2pm Friday to 12 noon the following Friday and you can make a maximum of five bids per week.
+The advertising cycle runs from 2pm on a Wednesday, to 12 noon the following Wednesday.
+You can make a maximum of five bids per week.

 Our Mutual Exchange service allows customers to swap homes with other Gentoo customers.
 The service allows you to advertise your property, as well as showing you what other properties are available.

 Register and complete an online application form (your completed application will be then forwarded to your local Gentoo housing office for verification).

 You will then be sent a unique reference number and pin (date of birth) which will allow you to view the full details of all advertised properties.

 To start the search for your perfect home, or for more information visit http://mutualexchange.gentoogroup.com.

 Nominations are a method in which the council can refer applicants from their housing register to social housing providers like Gentoo for rehousing.
 This process is referred to as nominating.

 Nomination agreements help the council in discharging their homeless duties and to rehouse priority customers from their housing register.